25 Types of Bats in New Mexico

 • Yuma bat (Corynorhinus townsendii)

-Out of these three, the Western small-footed myotis is by far the most common.
+The Western small-footed myotis is by far the most common of these three.
 The females have been found with up to 4 pups at once and may give birth every other year.

 Their populations can rapidly multiply.
 Their type feeds mainly on moths while they fly, which accounts for their high numbers.